 I often get questions about how I take my running pictures that I post to Instagram and use in my blog.
 About three years ago I wrote, The Art Of Taking The Perfect Selfie, where I talked about the many different types of running selfies that can be taken.
 In honor of today’s National Selfie Day – yes, there’s such a day – I’ll share one of my secrets behind how I take my running pictures, selfies and otherwise.
-Today’s secret, the first of several I’ll share over the next couple of weeks, is six camera angles for taking running photos.
+Today’s secret, the first of several I’ll share over the next few months, is six camera angles for taking running photos.

 Perhaps the best birthday gift I ever received was my GoPro Hero 4 (affiliate link) given to me by my husband about three years ago, and after I’d written the post mentioned above.
 Once I became comfortable using it, my GoPro became my primary camera for action shots.